Tayoso/beanft_heroku/beanft/README.md

-Basic Machine Learning Tool which consists of Classification and Regression type models.
+# ML-API
+Serving Machine Learning model as an API